srid/purescript-book-sources/chapter4.md

 ## Conclusion

-In this chapter, we covered the basics of recursion in PureScript, as a means of expressing algorithsm concisely.
+In this chapter, we covered the basics of recursion in PureScript, as a means of expressing algorithms concisely.
 We also introduced user-defined infix operators, standard functions on arrays such as maps, filters and folds, and array comprehensions which combine these ideas.
 Finally, we showed the importance of using tail recursion in order to avoid stack overflow errors, and how to use accumulator parameters to convert functions to tail recursive form.